Automattic/woocommerce-payments/readme.txt

 To try WooCommerce Payments on your store, simply [install it](https://wordpress.org/plugins/woocommerce-payments/#installation) and follow the prompts.

+WooCommerce Payments has experimental support for the Checkout block from [WooCommerce Blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/).
+Please check the [FAQ section](#faq) for more information.

 == Installation ==

 Install and activate the WooCommerce and WooCommerce Payments plugins, if you haven't already done so, then go to "Payments" in the WordPress admin menu and follow the instructions there.